rocky-linux/documentation/docs/books/nvchad/plugins/md_preview.md

 let g:mkdp_theme = 'dark'
 ```

-As you can see to set the options you will have to modify the initial part of them to make them interpretable.
-To give another example let's take the option that allows you to choose which browser to use for the preview that is specified like this:
+As you can see, to set the options you will have to modify the initial part of them to make them interpretable.
+To give another example let us take the option that allows you to choose which browser to use for the preview that is specified like this:

 ```lua
 let g:mkdp_browser = '/usr/bin/chromium-browser'
 ```

-To be interpreted correctly in NvChad it will have to be modified by replacing `let g:` with `vim.g.`.
+To interpret this correctly in NvChad it will have to be modified by replacing `let g:` with `vim.g.`.

 ```lua
 vim.g.mkdp_browser = '/usr/bin/chromium-browser'